quao627/LLMOPT/README.md

 ```

 ## Data Release
-Our testing data is released in the data folder, and the training example can be found in data/trainset_example folder including MISFT and KTO stage.
-Our full training data will be coming soon....
+Our testing data is released in the `data` folder, and the training example can be found in `data/trainset_example` folder including MISFT and KTO stage.
+Our full training data will be coming soon ...

 ## Model Release
-Our post-trained model will be coming soon on huggingface....
+Our post-trained model will be coming soon on huggingface ...

 ## Citation
 If you encounter any question about our work, please do not hesitate to submit an issue.
 If you do find our resources helpful, please cite our paper.